aridjayarecipes/cutesrecipes.web.app/content/post/2147-recipe-of-any-night-of-the-week-creamy-risotto-with-pumpkin-mushroom-and-gorgonzola-cheese.md

 ##### Instructions to make Creamy Risotto with Pumpkin, Mushroom and Gorgonzola Cheese:

 1. Cut the pumpkin and mushrooms into slices.
 The type of mushroom depends on your taste bud.
 For this recipe, I used pleurotus austreotus variety because of its delicate flavor and texture.
 1. Add pumpkin, mushroom, and rice together in a pan, along with water.
-You will need to adjust water depending on the type of rice you're using.
-Don't worry with using less water because you can always keep adding later until the rice is cooked the way you prefer.
+You will need to adjust water depending on the type of rice you&#39;re using.
+Don&#39;t worry with using less water because you can always keep adding later until the rice is cooked the way you prefer.
 1. Reduce flame after about 5 minutes and add cooking cream and gorgonzola cheese.
 You can season it as you want at this point.
 1. Keep cooking until the rice is ready.
-I add more water because I don't like the rice with al dente texture.
+I add more water because I don&#39;t like the rice with al dente texture.
 1. Serve hot with grated parmesan cheese